Year of Coasts & Waters 2020: Seven brilliant beach walks!

 Fancy a stroll along the beach?
 It’s not just about forests here y’know.
-Picture glorious sparkling waters, warm sand underfoot and a healthy dose of fresh air in your lungs – it’s the perfect summer day out.

 Be inspired by Scotland’s beautiful beach walks

-We’ve chosen a few of our favourites to get you started…
+A few of our favourites to get you started…

 Roseisle by the Moray Firth